ollilappalainen/places/README.md

   * Filter checkboxes are unaligned
   * Search by title might cause an error in Element.remove() function if used too rapidly
   * Favorites are not saved in cookies, so they are global
   * App uses browser alerts..
+  * App does now know keywords yet